 Why People Die

 Death entered the world through sin.
 When asked to define sin, most Christians will say sin is the transgression of the law.
 The Bible teaches that sin entered the world through one man – Adam (Romans 5:12).
 The law was given through Moses (John 1:17), but Adam lived before Moses – before God had given the law.
 So how did Adam sin if there was no law?

 The Bible defines sin as disobedience (Romans 5:19).
 Adam was disobedient.
 He disobeyed God’s only command.

 And the Lord God commanded the man, saying, “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.Genesis 2:16-17

 As Adam’s children, we inherited our sinful nature from him.
 Death is the result of sin – not because we sin, but because we are sinners.
 Infants die; did they sin?
 No; infants because like us, they are born with a sinful nature.

 I began this blog article by saying, “Death is often a sudden disruption in our lives.”
 The Bible teaches us that death is our last enemy, and God will destroy it” (1 Corinthians 15:26).
 Hallelujah!
-Now I want to tell you that we have victory over death.
+God has given us the victory over death.